Spondylosis Spinal Arthritis

 Spondylosis (Spinal Arthritis)

-- Spondylosis can result from several different causes:
+Spondylosis symptoms result from several different causes, such as:

 - Genetics.
 You can be more susceptible if arthritis runs in your family.

 The first step toward a diagnosis will be a physical exam by one of our physicians.
 Spondylolysis can also be diagnosed by X-ray, MRI, or CT scan.

 - Pain at the fracture site

 - Muscle pain

 - Muscle spasms